ronniepanaligan/CSE120_project/readme.md

 To get started you must have the following
 1. Node
 2. MongoDB (Have this running before starting server)
+3. Change the url in database.js file to the your db

 First install dependencies
 ```